 By Story Count

 The methods above provide a fairly granular means of categorizing work to be capitalized.
-But then there’s the labor of entering and capturing the data, and that extra work does not, by itself, deliver end user value.
+But then there’s the labor of entering and capturing the data, and that extra work does not, by itself, deliver end-user value.
 Given the scope of the typical ART in the enterprise, there may be an easier way.

 In a single PI, it’s not unusual for an ART to implement many hundreds of stories, in various types and sizes (for example, 10 teams, 10 stories per Iteration, over 4 iterations, yield 400 stories per PI).
-Sizing a story is not biased by an understanding of the potential for CapEx treatment of a story (The teams need not even be aware of the difference.), and therefore story sizes will average out over time.
+Sizing a story is not biased by an understanding of the potential for CapEx treatment of a story, and therefore story sizes will average out over time.
 In addition, over time the CapEx and associated depreciation schedules resolve to expense all development anyway.

 What Labor is Subject to CapEx Treatment?

 - In addition, Product Owners (POs) and Scrum Masters are part of the Agile team and directly contribute to story definition and implementation.
 This indirect labor is directly associated with new value delivery and, thus, may be appropriate for CapEx treatment.
 This can be accomplished by adding an additional average cost burden on a CapEx story.

 - Further, not all work for a feature is performed solely by Agile team members.
 System Architects, System Teams, and IT Operations also contribute to the features under development.
 Some portion of their cost may be subject to CapEx as well.

 - Finally, additional roles in the Solution Train may contribute to value creation via Pre- and Post-PI Planning, creation and maintenance of Solution Intent, and the Solution Demo.
 While further removed from the specific implementation tasks, all of these activities and roles provide value.
 So their potential for CapEx treatment may be appropriate, at the discretion of the enterprise.